 The Extended Project Qualification (EPQ) is a Level 3 course which is taken alongside A levels.
 You’ll be required to complete a project on a topic of your choice.
-The project can be in the form of an essay or report or an artefact e.g. a musical composition, piece of artwork or dramatic project (although these must be backed up with a written report).
-Once completed the grades obtained are similar to an AS level so an A in your EPQ is equivalent to an A in an AS level so 60 UCAS points (24 new tariff points).
+The project can be in the form of an essay or report or an artifact e.g. a musical composition, piece of artwork or dramatic project (although these must be backed up with a written report).
+Once completed the grades obtained are similar to an AS level so an A in your EPQ is equivalent to an A in an AS level - that is, 60 UCAS points (24 new tariff points).

 Why should you complete an EPQ?